-> When I have used as much toothpaste, hand lotion, etc. as I can get out of the tube, I cut the tube into sections and keep it in a zip-lock baggie.
-I can get about two more weeks of use from what is still in the tube.
+When I have used as much toothpaste, hand lotion, etc. as I can get out of the tube, I cut the tube into sections and keep it in a zip-lock baggie.

-> When I can no longer get any more toothpaste out of the tube, I cut the tube into 2-3 inch sections and store them in a baggie.
+When I can no longer get any more toothpaste out of the tube, I cut the tube into 2-3 inch sections and store them in a baggie.
 When I need toothpaste, I wet the brush and swipe some toothpaste from the cut sections.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.